 13. Write resumes for folks in search of a job

-If you’re good at editing text, formatting documents and writing short blurbs about other people’s skills, this job is perfect for you.
+If you’re good at editing text, formatting documents and writing short blurbs about other people’s skills, this job is perfect.
 It’s all about making other people look good.
 You have to look over their previous positions and extract the key traits they can bring to new positions.

 The good thing about resume writing gigs is that you’ll always have a job.
-They’re in especially high demand right now since more people are looking to return to work.
+They’re in incredibly high demand since more people are looking to return to work.

 14. Transcribe customer service calls